 - Are you willing to address difficult issues with your medical staff, or is the relationship with your physicians so tenuous that even discussing CVR is enough to send them (or their referrals) to your competitors?

 Overcoming the tension about these issues is key to success.
 One hallmark of the organizations leading the way on CVR is that they have moved so far past the "difficult" conversations around that topic that it is the medical staff themselves—employed, affiliated, and independent—who are taking the lead in driving the initiative forward.
 That is enviable.

-In a recent interview with my colleague Eric Larsen, Howard Kern, CEO of Sentara Health System, addressed this issue head-on.
+In an interview with my colleague Eric Larsen, Howard Kern, CEO of Sentara Health System, addressed this issue head-on.
 I find this statement very compelling:

 We spent a lot of time developing a mission statement that says, "We need to drive best practice, and we need to take out unwanted variation."